 Step 5: Glue your color word cards back-to-back.

 Step 6: Put all the items in the bottles.
 Charlie liked helping me with this step, and it was great fine motor work too!

 Step 7: Glue and tape the lids.
 I used hot glue to seal the lids.
 This is a VERY important step if you are making them for preschoolers, toddlers, or babies!
 Then add tape around the lid.
 This keeps kids from picking off the hot glue.
 I used matching colored tape!

 I hope you enjoy your bottles as much as we do!
 My 7-month-old and my 2-year-old are loving them.
 Hopefully, they will let me take them to school!
 I was so excited when my 2-year-old told me “O” when he was looking at the yellow sensory bottle.
 My preschoolers are going to LOVE them!

 >>Grab the FREEBIE by entering your email in the box below!<<

 I am linking up with Forth Grade Frolics for Monday Made It!

-Thanks for reading to the end.
+Thanks for your interest in my blog!
 Here is my first giveaway.
 Good luck!